abreulud/abreulud/README.md

-# Hi, i'm Ludmilla!
+# Hi there, i'm Ludmilla!
-- 🌱 I'm a 21 year old girl undergraduating in Computer Science at UNIJORGE
+- 🌱 I'm a Computer Science student at the University Jorge Amado - UNIJORGE
+- 🤖 Passionate about aaaall technology's: programming, cybersecurity, quantum computers...
 - 👩🏽‍💻 Curretly learning the fundamentals of DevOps and CyberSec